shader-slang/slang/docs/design/ir.md

 The IR design we currently use takes inspiration from three main sources:

-* The LLVM project provides the basic inspiration for the approach to SSA, such as using a typed IR, the decision to use the same object to represnet an instruction and the SSA value it produces, and the push to have an extremely simple `replaceAllUsesWith` primitive.
+* The LLVM project provides the basic inspiration for the approach to SSA, such as using a typed IR, the decision to use the same object to represent an instruction and the SSA value it produces, and the push to have an extremely simple `replaceAllUsesWith` primitive.
 It is easy to forget that it is possible to design a compiler with different design decisions; the LLVM ones just happen to both be well-motivated and well-known.

 * The Swift IL (SIL) provides the inspiration for our approach for encoding SSA "phi nodes" (blocks with arguments), and also informs some of how we have approached encoding generics and related features like existential types.